hiesabx/reservoirflow/docs/source/community/events/events.rst

 Events 📅
 =========

 It would be interesting to organize some events.
-These events will be mainly to share ideas and give presentations to the community.
+These events will be mainly to share ideas (including Code walkthroughs) and give presentations to the community.
 Feel free to engage with us here.

 .. toctree::